NachoColl/blockchain-web-services/docs/index.md

   <span style="font-size:14px;">Figure 2.
 Gartner Hype Cycle for Blockchain and Web3, 2022 <sup>(2)</sup>.</span>
 </p>

-While the portfolio of blockchain infrastructures<sup>(3)</sup> and the number of deployed Smart Contracts is growing fast, companies are reluctant to start their journey as it is too complex for them to manage the technology.
+While the portfolio of blockchain infrastructures<sup>(3)</sup> and the number of deployed Smart Contracts is growing fast, companies are reluctant to start their journey as it is too complex for them to manage the technology requirements.

 Which Blockchain should I choose?
-How do I manage and secure my Wallet?
-How do I pay network recurrent Fees?
+How do I manage my Wallet and pay network recurrent fees?
 Should I build my Smart Contracts from scratch?
 Are there state-of-the-art Solutions already built that I could use?

 Blockchain Web Services brings an answer and a solution to those questions.